 Clothes with disparate patterns or large logos can lead to inconsistent results and be quite disturbing.
 Heavy prints and abstract patterns can overpower your pictures.
 Avoid patterns that clash.
 You can, of course, however, choose one pattern element.
 In this case, again, please prefer soft tones

-For example, a beige dress with blue flower prints for her and a shirt in the same tone of blue for him.
+For example, a beige outfit with blue prints for one and a plain shirt in the same tone of blue for the other

 But most importantly, already have some fun styling your outfit and let your personality shine!